The Guide to Working with a Financial Advisor

-There will be a point in your relationship where an investment adviser will look you in the eye during a period of financial volatility and say: “Buy”.
+There will be a point in your relationship where an investment advisor will look you in the eye during a period of financial volatility and say: “Buy”.
 It will likely take a lot of courage to stick with an investment philosophy to get through those difficult periods.

-3. Is the investment adviser likeable?
+3. Is the investment advisor likeable?

-You will likely be spending a considerable amount of time with the adviser discussing your personal thoughts and objectives.
+You will likely be spending a considerable amount of time with the advisor discussing your personal thoughts and objectives.
 I believe you will get more out of the service is you think you would enjoy spending time with this person.

 Occasionally, I have people come to me that do not want to lose control over the investment implementation and monitoring process.
 Therefore, I believe they shouldn’t.
 In these cases, a financial plan may be all that is necessary.
-Alternatively, you may value having a trusted adviser to call and use as a sounding board on key financial decisions.
+Alternatively, you may value having a trusted advisor to call and use as a sounding board on key financial decisions.
 Think about the level of service that is right for you.

 What is the process of working with a financial advisor like?